Leap Ahead Occupational Therapy

 How do I know if my child might benefit from occupational therapy?

-What should I expect during my first contact with Leap Ahead Occupational Therapy?
+What should I ask when contacting Leap Ahead Occupational Therapy?

 Keep exploring